-Do Eggs Go Bad?
+Do Fresh Eggs Go Bad?

 Whether they're fried, scrambled, poached or baked, eggs (and bacon) are the king of breakfast food.
 There's very little you can't do with eggs.
-Packed full of healthy cholesterol (that would be HDL cholesterol), a large egg contains around 78 calories, 6 grams of protein, and is a good source of vitamin D and choline.
+Packed full of healthy cholesterol (that would be HDL cholesterol), a fresh egg contains around 78 calories, 6 grams of protein, and is a good source of vitamin D and choline.

-- Check the expiration date: This one may seem like a no-brainer, but checking the expiration date on the carton is the first step to tell if eggs are bad.
+- Check the sell by date: This one may seem like a no-brainer, but checking the expiration date on the egg cartons is the first step to tell if eggs are bad.